ViralTexts/gtr-clusters/clusters/Self%20Preservation%20Sheffield%20Independent%2024%20June%201843.md

 most confidential friend.
 To dissipate groundless alarm, and
 point to the means of securing a happy old age, is no trifling re-
 commendation of an effort directly ten ting to the social and moral
-welfare of all classss of the community
+welfare of all classss of the community.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_spectator-uk_1843-08-26_16_791%2Fsim_spectator-uk_1843-08-26_16_791_jp2.zip%2Fsim_spectator-uk_1843-08-26_16_791_jp2%2Fsim_spectator-uk_1843-08-26_16_791_0022.jp2/pct:60.993151,49.250000,25.890411,8.083333/600,/0/default.jpg"/>
 </td>